Choomai/The-Murk-stealer/README.md

 ### 🔨Building(manually)
 **Configuring**

 Foremost, download the source code.
-Then go to `The Murk\preferences` dir and open `config.py` in any text editor.
+Then go to `The Murk\preferences` dir and rename `defaultConfig.py` to `config.py` and open it in any text editor.
 There you'll see some vars, here is an explanation of them:

 > * `enableFileGrabber`
 >